Dre Campbell Farm

 2. Powdery Mildew

-If you notice your tomato leaves turning white, it is most likely powdery mildew.
+If your tomato leaves turn white, it is likely powdery mildew.
 This common disease appears like a thin layer of powder on the leaves [1].

 Treatment: